johnmbyrne/the_quiz/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://johnmbyrne.github.io/corvus_consulting/
+The live link can be found here - https://johnmbyrne.github.io/the_quiz/

 ## Credits

-- Code Institute coding course, and the Love Running walkthrough helped considerable in joining up all the code elements.
+- Code Institute coding course, and the Love Maths walkthrough helped considerably in joining up all the code elements.
 - Akshat Garg mentor gave good feedback and advise to get the project going.
-- Dante Healy provided good feedback and advice, especially on the use of Bootstrap CDN.
+- The general idea for the quiz came from [The Journal](https://www.thejournal.ie/gender-equality-4-5669124-Feb2022/).
+This is an example quiz, they are frequently done.
+This was combined with the Love Maths layout to remove the need for the player to have to scroll down through the quiz.

 ### Content

-- Instructions on how to implement newsletter was provided by [Send In Blue](https://www.sendinblue.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- YouTube videos and PDFs were provided by [The ReWild Group](https://www.rewildgroup.com/)

-### Media

-- The Hero Image used on the home page was provided by https://pixabay.com/
+- The Favicon Quiz icons was created by Freepik - [Flaticons](https://www.flaticon.com/free-icons/quiz)
+- The backfround image was taken from [The Shakespeare Hospice](https://www.theshakespearehospice.org.uk/Content/uploads/images/Quiz.jpg)
-- The images used on the Resporces page were provided by The ReWild Group
+- The questions were provided by [Quiz Trivia Games](https://www.quiztriviagames.com/multiple-choice-trivia-questions/)
-- The Solutions image was provided by [Yay Images](https://yayimages.com/)
+- The code on all three pages (html, css, and JavaScript) was formated by [Web Formatter](https://webformatter.com/)

-### Code Snippets

-- Code snippets were taken and edited from [GetBootstrap](https://getbootstrap.com/) for the Navigation Bar and the Modal button on the Newsletter Subscription setting
-- The Hero Image animation was achieved by the code snippet taken from [Michael Snik](https://michalsnik.github.io/aos/)